philippemnoel/whist-FFmpeg/README.md

 [![Build & Publish Whist FFmpeg](https://github.com/whisthq/FFmpeg/actions/workflows/build-and-publish-ffmpeg.yml/badge.svg)](https://github.com/whisthq/FFmpeg/actions/workflows/build-and-publish-ffmpeg.yml)

 This repository is Whist's fork of FFmpeg, with a few modifications.
-We forked SDL so that we can control and optimize it for better integration with the Whist streaming protocol.
+We forked FFmpeg so that we can control and optimize it for better integration with the Whist streaming protocol.

 ## Whist Changelog